The Knight Writer: How Amazon’s The Rings of Power Got The Rings of Power Completely Wrong

 How did Celebrimbor finish crafting the rings if the workshop was damaged?

-Meanwhile, Tolkien gave us a far more interesting version of events that makes sense.
+Again, while we don’t have much to go on, Tolkien still provided us a far more interesting version of events that makes sense.
 But one of the more interesting aspects for Sauron and the fall of Eregion was denied to Tolkien fans in favor of the Faulkiens who love to ship characters.

 Yes, Galadriel and Sauron.